miroslavpejic85/mirotalk/README.md

 - Sajad (chat)
 - i-aryan (whiteboard)

-from where I taked inspiration for this project. ❤️
+From where I took inspiration for this project. ❤️

 ## Contributing